-While most online games can provide lots of fun and entertainment for both parties, card games are especially useful for LDR as they can be taken anywhere from business trips to family gatherings.
+While most online games can provide lots of fun and entertainment for both parties, card games are especially useful for LDR as they can be played anywhere from business trips to family gatherings.
 Here are some games you should look into.

 Cards Against Humanity

 You will first draw ten white cards and randomly select a black card with a question phrase on it, such as “I drink to forget…”.
 Both of you will select an answer as best you can from your deck.
 “Balding” and “Poor life choices” are two example answers from the deck that can work, depending on your sense of humor.

 We’re Not Really Strangers

-The main objective of war is to collect all of the cards in a deck by playing the highest card in a series of faceoffs with your partner.
-You start out by having 26 cards each, face-down.
+The main objective of war is to collect all cards in a deck by playing the highest card in a series of faceoffs with your partner.
+You start by having 26 cards each, face-down.
 Each round is played by turning over the top card from their piles simultaneously.
 Whoever gets the highest card wins the round and collects both cards, which are then placed face-down at the bottom of the player’s pile.
-When cards of the same value are turned over, both of you enter into a war by taking three cards from your pile and uncovering a fourth one.
+When cards of the same value are turned over, both of you enter into a war by taking three cards from your pile and uncovering the fourth one.
 Eventually, whoever has the highest card collects all ten cards from the war.

 Bonding Through Play

 Connection and communication are some of the most important foundations of LDRs.
 Fortunately, there’s no shortage of options for pair entertainment and multiplayer games.
 As you can see from the article above, it’s pretty amazing how a pack of cards and a video chat can add so much despite the distance.

 Try all of the above-mentioned games and pick out a few favorite games to play with your partner.
 No date night will ever be the same again!

 If you are looking for more long distance date ideas with your partner, then check out this bucket list for long-distance relationship couples.